thesuacar/booq/README.md

 Contains helpers for splitting long texts, cleaning content and preparing it for TTS models (e.g., chunk sizes based on `MODELCONFIG`).[^4] [^2]
 - **`captioning_utils.py`**:
 Tools for generating or aligning captions/segments with audio, useful for highlighting listening progress or per‑page mapping (optional layer used by the orchestrator/manager).[^4]
   - The default image captioning backend now loads the fine-tuned `epoch_3.pth` checkpoint from `src/training`.
-Override via `BOOQ_CAPTION_MODEL` if you store checkpoints elsewhere.

 The file `orchestrator-code.py` mirrors these responsibilities in a notebook‑style script (creating `PDFProcessor`, `AudioGenerator` and `AudiobookManager` classes and saving an `.ipynb` file), and documents how to integrate with the Streamlit UI; in this codebase the FastAPI server is the productionized version of that logic.[^4][^3]

 ***